jotape27/jotape27/README.md

 ### About me:
 >
- True knowledge passionater about learning programming, and everything in the world of finance.
+ True lover of knowledge about programming, and everything in the world of finance. learning a little about everything

 ##